-b) Comprehensive Income and Expenditure Statement - During the year the Orkney IJB received reports setting out projected underspends and then a balanced position throughout the year.
+b) Comprehensive Income and Expenditure Statement - During the year the Orkney IJB received reports setting out projected underspends throughout the year.

 c) Balance Sheet - The Orkney IJB does not hold assets, however the short-term debtors and creditors are in relation to the funds still due in respect of Audit Scotland's fees for the costs of planning, delivering and reporting on the annual audit.
 There is also funding due from NHS Orkney in regard to the earmarked reserves.